-- Blue flame cactus – grows to 15 feet tall and 6 to 10 feet wide with blue berries and requires well-drained soil with gravel.
+- Blue flame cactus – grows to 15 feet tall and 6 to 10 feet wide with blueberries and requires well-drained soil with gravel.
 This cactus naturally grows in a dense form, known as a cactus forest.
 It produces a fruit that tastes and looks like a combination between cranberries and blueberries.
 This cactus is also known as bilberry cactus, whortleberry, and garambullo.

-- Candelabra – grows to 10 tall and wide, their flowers open in the day and the flower closes for the evening and are ivory in color.
+- Candelabra – grows to 10 tall and wide, their flowers open in the day and the flower closes in the evening and are ivory in color.
 Their fruit can be eaten and they require impoverished soil that is made specifically for cacti.

 - Claret cup cactus – grows to about 3 feet tall and about 6 feet wide with fruit that tastes similar to strawberries and is orange when ripe.
-This cactus has red blooms and prefers volcanic soil and is also known as hedgehog.
+This cactus has red blooms and prefers volcanic soil and is also known as a hedgehog.

-- Golden barrel cactus – grows to about 4 feet tall, comes in golden yellow spines, and requires fast draining soil.
+- Golden barrel cactus – grows to about 4 feet tall, comes in golden yellow spines, and requires fast-draining soil.

-- Strawberry hedgehog cactus – grows to about 28 inches tall with purple to magenta flowers and requires fast draining soil.
+- Strawberry hedgehog cactus – grows to about 28 inches tall with purple to magenta flowers and requires fast-draining soil.

-- Mammillaria polyedra – grows to about 1 foot tall, 5 inches wide, they have 1 inch or white blooms and require fast-draining soil.
+- Mammillaria polyedra – grows to about 1 foot tall, 5 inches wide, they have 1-inch or white blooms and require fast-draining soil.

 - Peanut cactus – grows to about a foot tall with bright red blooms and requires well-drained gritty soil.